Polyksena/praktikum-eng/README.md

-Repository containing portfolio of my data science projects completed during the training courses at Yandex.Praktikum
+Repository contains portfolio of my data science projects completed during the training courses at Yandex.Praktikum

 Presented in the form of iPython Notebooks and readme markdown files.